CallumBoi0013/attract-extra/layouts/extended/README.md

 ##TODO
 This is my active todo list (bugs and features):
-* add percentage positioning
-* specific transitions with property anim blocking other animations?
-* animations cannot be interrupted
-    Use onTick and onTransitions to handle animations add animation 'kinds' - transition, transitionWait, atStart, atStop, onDemand add animation 'repeat' - yoyo, loop, reverse add animation 'repeatCount' - # or indefinite indefinite animations and loop (reverse, restart, indefinite or set # of times) blocking/locked/waitUntilFinished animation config option will not advance to next transition until finished
-* animation position not accurate - t wrong?

 * fix these anims: bounce, inout expo, all outin anims
-* updated methods to add objects or animation classes: add_object("objectname") or add_animation("property")
-* move POSITIONS to user friendly method
-* shadows still showing up when they are supposed to
-* actual debugger lines in debugger
+* may need 'which' in config again for configs to specify which animation it is
+* non-blocking transitions and background (non-transition) animations
+    * blocking transitions means the transition state will not complete until the animation has finished
+    * has to work between onTick and onTransition
+    * do this with animation 'kinds' - indefinite, transition, transitionWait, yoyo, loop, continuous - better naming? indefinite animations and loop (reverse, restart, indefinite or set # of times) blocking/locked/waitUntilFinished animation config option will not advance to next transition until finished

 ###Issues
 This is a list of known issues:
 * ExtendedObject must currently add an empty object
 * does not verify availability of ExtendedObjects and Animate library
 * does not validate user entered config variables
+* screen occasionally flashing at the end of animations
+* animation final position not exactly accurate - t wrong?

 ###Enhancements
 This is a list of enhancements I am considering adding to the library:
+* onDemand animations
+* move POSITIONS to user friendly method
+* actual debugger lines in debugger
+* updated methods to add objects: add_object("objectname")
+* move object position functions into a method attached to objects instead of POSITIONS
+* need a way to distinguish and run object animations vs. non-object animations
 * reorder objects on draw list - sort?
 * add_clone method - shadows uses clones, but separate images/artwork do not
 * some freakin' cool new objects (wheel, randomwheel, etc)